Yulia51188/SMM_Planner/README.md

 # How to launch
 Launch main.py to publish post in three social media.
-The Example of launch in Ubunru is:
+The example of launch in Ubuntu is:

 ```bash
 $ python3 main.py text.txt image.jpg